Sea side exclusion zone applied to Wellington’s wharves

 Greater Wellington Regional Council Chair Chris Laidlaw said: “As the major shareholder in the port, we are focused both on ensuring public safety and helping the port resume its role of driving economic development within the region.
 Restricting movement in the harbour and providing unfettered access for inspection will protect people and help speed up the process of resuming business.”

 A copy of the Harbourmaster’s direction is available on the GW website.
+The exclusion zone was updated on 30 May 2017.

 For more information: GWRC media phone on 021 914 266